jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ![Kuwahara Anisotropic](./final_assets/kuwahara_anisotropic_diagram.png)

 ### Voronoi Filter

-A Voronoi diagram is defined by a set of seed vertices in a 2D space.
-When applied to an image as a filter, we take each pixel in the output image and set it to be the same color as the nearest seed vertex.

 The naive implementation of the Voronoi filters is basically a brute-force solution.
 When loading the shader programs on the CPU, we also use numpy to instantiate an array of randomly generated coordinates in texel (uv space), which we then pass as an uniform to the fragment shader.
 These random coordinates will serve as the seed vertices for the Voronoi filter.
 In the fragment shader, we loop through each of these seed vertices and find the closest one to our input texcoord based on one of the three distance metrics (Euclidean, Manhattan, and Chebyshev).
 Then we simply set the output color of the fragment shader to that color sampled from the chosen seed coordinate.
 This approach is simple and with the help of the GPU, the speed is not bad as well, despite being brute-force.